Why Protect Salmon and Their Strongholds?

-Salmon decline is most advanced along the southern portions of their range, in Japan, southern Russia, California, Oregon and Washington.
-In these southern regions, overharvest is no longer the major factor, but habitat loss is dramatic and may be irreversible.
-In addition, most of the remaining salmon are bred and reared in hatcheries.
-Generally, salmon in the northern latitudes of their range--northeastern Russia, British Columbia and Alaska--have healthy habitat, but suffer from legal and illegal overharvest in both the ocean and freshwater spawning rivers.
+Salmon decline is most advanced along the southern portions of their range, in Japan, southeastern Russia, California, Oregon and Washington.
+In these southern regions, overharvest is no longer the major factor, but habitat loss is dramatic and in many cases may be irreversible.
+In addition, remaining wild salmon populations are often inundated by domesticated salmon that are bred and reared in hatcheries and are poorly adapted for survival in the wild.
+Salmon stocks in the northern latitudes of their range ̶̶ northeastern Russia, British Columbia and Alaska ̶̶ generally have healthy habitat, but suffer from legal and illegal overharvest in both the ocean and freshwater spawning rivers.

 Why have human efforts to save salmon failed?

 Billions of taxpayer dollars have been spent on salmon restoration efforts in the United States and Canada but few success stories have emerged.
 Some may yet succeed; it is still too early ̶ only a few salmon generations worth of time ̶ to count them all out.
 But most salmon restoration efforts have failed so far because they were implemented only after salmon stocks reached low levels of abundance.
 The Endangered Species Act, for example, only halted coho harvest in Oregon after the salmon were at less than 3% of historic abundance.
 By the time stocks had been pushed to the threshold of extinction, the factors causing their declines are entrenched.
 To restore salmon rivers may mean removing mainstem dams, de-watering irrigated crops, eliminating popular salmon hatchery programs and reclaiming habitat that is now home for thousands of people.
 That is a huge lift for society, even for a charismatic fish.